Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you have gained through volunteering or internships
+- Provide any relevant experiences you’ve gained through volunteering or through internships

-- Be sure to highlight any accomplishments or responsibilities you held in these roles.
+- You should highlight any achievements or responsibilities you fulfilled in these roles

 References: